IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 - Everything that [Basic](../basic/README.md) workflows already do: changelog preparation, tagging, publishing GitHub releases, etc.,
-- Running _builds_ on Pull Requests and during releases processes,
+- Running various _builds_ on pushes to `main` branch, on Pull Requests and during releases processes,
 - Running _tests_ on Pull Requests,
+- Analysing _builds_ with Codechecker, storing results to the server and generating diffs on Pull Requests,
-- Caching of West modules and toolchains downloaded by East to speed up the project setup,
+- Caching of West modules, APT packages and toolchains downloaded by East to speed up the project setup,
-- A way to change what _build_ means for each project,
+- A way to configure what CI does on project basis without changing workflow files,
 - A way to specify which artefacts are attached to the published GitHub releases for each project,
 - A tag and Changelog cleanup steps when _build_ goes wrong and